strapi/community-content/.github/ISSUE_TEMPLATE/submit-a-topic.md

 **My Request**
 <!--
-Hello 👋 Thank you for submitting a topic.
+Hello 👋

 Before you start, please make sure your issue is understandable and reproducible.
 To make your issue readable make sure you use valid Markdown syntax.

-Please explain clearly what article/video would you like to see.
+Please explain clearly what article would you like to see.
 -->

 **Community vote**
 👍 Upvote if you like this topic
 🚀 If you can make the article/video!

+Thank you.